MUSE - Music Education

 Emphasizes special problems related to preparation for student teaching; consideration of the vocal and general music programs at all levels.
 To be taken during student teaching semester.
 Grades K-12.
 Includes content area reading modules.
 Prerequisites: MUSE 303, 305 with a B- or better, and either 323 or 324.

-MUSE 452.
-Teaching Internship Special Music Education 2 credit hours
+MUSE 453.
+Teaching Internship: Special and Elementary Music Education (3).

-Practicum designed to allow students to spend a designated portion of a semester in an appropriate special music education classroom setting working with a cooperating teacher who has special music education training and experience.
-The student and cooperating teacher, with the approval of the university supervisor, devise a plan for the student teacher to assume full responsibility for the classroom(s) for a designated period of time during the semester.
-Prerequisites: an appropriate ISAM course (MUSE 303, 309), Pre Student Teaching, CESP 433.
-Corequisite: student teaching seminar.
+Fulfills the required internship teaching assignment for elementary music levels for the purposes of teacher licensure.
+Designed to provide students with an appropriate special music education setting by working with a cooperating teacher who has special music education training added to experience in elementary level music education.
+The student and cooperating teacher, with the approval of the university supervisor, devise a plan for the music education intern to assume full responsibility for the classroom(s) for a designated period of time during the semester.
+Prerequisites: an appropriate ISAM course (MUSE 303, 309), and Pre Student Teaching (MUSE 305).
+Corequisite: MUSE 405.

 A field placement which integrates coursework with a planned and supervised professional experience designed to complement and enhance the student's academic program.
 Individualized programs must be formulated in consultation with, and approved by, appropriate faculty sponsors and cooperative education coordinators.
 Students may follow one of two scheduling patterns: parallel, enrolling concurrently in a minimum of 6 hours of coursework in addition to their co-op assignment; alternating, working full time one semester in a field study and returning to full school enrollment the following semester; such students need not be concurrently enrolled in any other course.
 Repeatable for credit.
 Graded Cr/NCr.
 Prerequisite: successful completion of the freshman year and satisfactory academic standing prior to the first job assignment.